wufeim/elements-of-statistical-learning/source/index.rst

 How to contribute?
 =====================================

 The general idea is that any comments, suggestions, or contributions are welcomed.
-Issues like the format of the notes or writing math equations in LaTeX should by no means be barriers to any great ideas.
+Issues like the format of the notes or writing math equations in LaTeX should by no means be barriers to any great thinking.

 1. **I'd like to add a comment/provide an exercise solution/point out a mistake.**